EduardoN/azure-powershell/src/Network/Network/help/New-AzFirewall.md

 This example creates a Firewall with all available availability zones.

-### 7: Create a Firewall with two or more Public IP Addresses
+### Example 7: 7: Create a Firewall with two or more Public IP Addresses
 ```
 $rgName = "resourceGroupName"
 $vnet = Get-AzVirtualNetwork -Name "vnet" -ResourceGroupName $rgName